frePPLe/frepple/doc/installation-guide/windows-apache.rst

 #. **Install PostgreSQL database.**

-   The recommended version is 9.3, 64-bit.
-Information on tuning the database configuration is easily found on Google.
+   The recommended version is 9.5 64-bit.
+It is recommended to tune the database parameters with the values found on http://pgtune.leopard.in.ua/.

-#. **Install Python 3.3 or higher**
+#. **Install Python 3.5 64-bit or higher**

-   The download URL is http://www.python.org/download/releases/2.7/ Use the 32-bit version, even on 64-bit platforms.
+   The download URL is http://www.python.org/download/releases/3.5/

 #. **Install Psycopg2**

    The Python database driver for PostgreSQLcan be downloaded from http://stickpeople.com/projects/python/win-psycopg/

    Pick the executable that matches the Python version.
-The executable built for PostgreSQL 9.2 also works with PostgreSQL 9.3.

 #. **Install PyWin32**

    The Python Windows extensions can be downloaded from http://sourceforge.net/projects/pywin32/

-   Select the 32-bit installer for Python 2.7.
+   Select the 64-bit installer for Python 3.5.

 #. **Install the Python database drivers, Django and other python modules**

    Since frePPle requires some patches to the standard Django package, so the source from our cloned and patched version of django will be downloaded and installed.

-   In the root of your python install you will find a "requirements.txt" file containing a list like:
+   In the root of your Python install you will find a "requirements.txt" file containing a list like:
    ::

       CherryPy >= 3.2.2